 Reported by poshs6gal

-Can I stop CCS Collect from contacting me?
+Can I Prevent CCS Collect Debt Collectors from Calling Me?

 Figures from complaints service Resolver show that gripes about debt collection practices at big firms and government bodies have more than doubled over the past year, rising from 830 to 2,006.